MiguelMSandin/radiolaria/curation_pipeline.md

 ---
 ## Step 6.
 Adding environmental sequences to the backbone phylogeny
-Environmental annotated sequences from step 5 were added to the reference alignment created in step 2.
+Environmental annotated sequences from **step 5** were added to the reference alignment created in **step 2**.
 These sequences were gradually added according to their ‘reliability’ so it is easier to identify chimeric, *dubious*\* or bad quality sequences:
 1. Firstly, were added those environmental sequences retrieved in previous studies and phylogenetically placed in a reference phylogenetic framework (Decelle et al. 2012; Biard et al. 2015; Sandin et al. 2019; 2020).
 2. Secondly, were added these sequences that do not correspond within Acantharea, Collodaria, Nassellaria or Spumellaria (i.e.; Rad-A, Rad-B, Rad-C and Radiolaria_X).
 3. Thirdly, and lastly, the rest of the sequences retrieved.